-As Goldwasser points out in [12], in the 80's the focus of research was to show the most general result possible, yielding multi-party protocol solutions for any probabilistic function.
+As Goldwasser points out in [10], in the 1980's the focus of research was to show the most general result possible, yielding multi-party protocol solutions for any probabilistic function.
 Much of the current work is to focus on efficient and non-interactive solutions to special important problems such as joint-signatures, joint-decryption, and secure and private database access.

-Among various multi-party computation problems, the Private Information Retrieval (PIR) problem has been widely studied; it is also the problem most related to what we present in this paper (although here we use none of the elegant techniques for PIR that are found in the literature for reasons we explained earlier in this paper).
+Among various multi-party computation problems, the Private Information Retrieval (PIR) problem has been widely studied; it is also the problem most related to what we present in this paper (although here we use none of the elegant techniques for PIR that are found in the literature, for reasons we explained earlier in this paper).
 The PIR problem consists of devising a protocol involving a user and a database server, each having a secret input.
-The database's secret input is called the data string, an N-bit string $B = l_1 b_2 \dots b_N$ .
+The database's secret input is called the data string, an N-bit string $B = b_1 b_2 \dots b_N$ .
 The user's secret input is an integer i between 1 and n.
-The protocol should enable the user to learn l in a communication-efficient way and at the same time hide i from the database.

-The trivial solution is having the database send an encryption of the entire string B to the user.
-However, this solution is not efficient because of its O(N) communication complexity.
-Much work has been done to reduce the communication complexity [19, 6, 17, 16, 20, 22, 21, 13].
-Our work is motivated by this framework, including its emphasis on reducing communication complexity.

-Chor et al. point out that a major drawback of all known PIR schemes is the assumption that the user knows the physical address of the sought item [9].
-In the current database query scenario, the user typically holds a keyword and the database internally converts this keyword into a physical address.
-To solve this problem, Chor et al. propose a scheme to privately access data by keywords [9].
+The protocol should enable the user to learn $b_i$ in a communication-efficient way and at the same time hide i from the database.
+The trivial solution is having the database send an encryption of the entire string B to the user, with an O(n \ N) communication complexity.
+Much work has been done for reducing this communication complexity [19, 4, 16, 15, 20, 22, 21, 11].
+Chor et al. point out that a major drawback of all known PIR schemes is the assumption that the user knows the physical address of the sought item [7], whereas in the current database query scenario the user typically holds a keyword and the database internally converts this keyword into a physical address.
+To solve this problem, Chor et al. propose a scheme to privately access data by keywords [7].
 The difference between the problem studied in Chor's paper and the problems in our paper is that we extend the problem to cover approximate pattern matching.

 Song et al. propose a scheme to conduct searches on encrypted data [27].
-The problem is that Alice has a database, and she has to store the database in a server controlled by Bob; how could Alice query her database without letting Bob know the contents of the database or the query?
-This problem is different from the PIR problem because Alice now knows all the inputs in this problem, whereas in the PIR problem Alice does not know Bob's input.
+In that framework, Alice has a database, and she has to store the database in a server controlled by Bob; how could Alice query her database without letting Bob know the contents of the database or the query?
 Here we primarily focus on extending the problem to also cover approximate pattern matching.